-The National Leadership Program: Apprenticeship in Entertainment and News Media
+The National Leadership Program: Fellowship in Entertainment and News Media

 Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, and networking opportunities.
 Assistive technology support is available as needed.

 We are looking for creative, results-driven individuals who want to learn about the inner workings of the entertainment industry and disability representation.
 Fellows should value hands-on experience, and be passionate about film and television.
 While no formal entertainment experience is required, this Fellowship is best suited for individuals with some basic knowledge and/or experience in entertainment (i.e., classes, student films, freelance work, etc.)